10 Easy Ways to Go Zero-Waste Like a Pro

 8.)
 Canvas Tote Shopping Bags #ForTheWin

 Have you ever waddled into your home, struggling to get from your car to the front door with all of the flimsy plastic bags dangling off of each finger?
 Been there, done that… For some reason anything more than one trip is one trip too many for me.
 So eliminate the hassle with shopping totes that are made to hold at least four bags full of groceries over your shoulder.
 2-4 bags is all you should ever need to invest in to carry all of the groceries you’ll need.
-Many grocery stores like Publix and Trader Joes sell their own canvas tote bags that you can use, or you can get them on Amazon.
+Many grocery stores like Publix and Trader Joes sell their own canvas tote bags that you can use.
 Simply leave them in the trunk of your car and bring them inside when it’s time to shop.
 Doing this saves on countless plastic bags per year, which is one of the top plastic pollutants in the ocean.

 9.)
 Soaps, Shampoos, Conditioners, Oh My!

 When I worked at Lush, I used to say that “Happiness is a big bar of soap.”
-It became my mantra, and I watched excitedly as people’s eyes opened up to the possibilities of having a container-free bathroom.
+It became a funny little mantra, and I watched excitedly as people’s eyes opened up to the possibilities of having a container-free products in their bathroom.
 It is possible!
-We had solid shampoo bars and conditioner bars available along with our soaps.
-Lush may have been the first to pioneer modern naked products, or package-free goodies, but you can certainly purchase these options at other stores too.
+My faves being the solid shampoo bars and conditioner bars that are available along with the soaps.
+Lush may have been the first to pioneer naked products, or package-free goodies, but you can certainly purchase these options at other stores too.
 I’ve seen them at plenty of health food shops these days.
-If you’re not into the solid stuff, just be sure to recycle your bottles responsibly.
+If you’re not into the solid stuff, you can always be sure to recycle your bottles responsibly.

 If possible too, when choosing a shampoo or conditioner, glance at that label and check that your choice is free of liquid plastics inside the product as well.
 These can be found in any ingredient involving the suffix “cone,” such as dimethicone, amodimethicone, or dimethiconol.
 These are plastic derivatives and non-biodegradable.
 These ingredients also only give the illusion of silky hair, because the plastics coat the hair strands instead of actually moisturizing them.
 When many people switch to natural shampoos, they often complain that their hair doesn’t feel as silky at first - and that’s because plastics aren’t coating the hair strands anymore.